arangodb/arangodb/CONTRIBUTING.md

 * Please make sure you have a GitHub account
 * Please look into the ArangoDB issue tracker on GitHub for similar/identical issues
 * For bugs: if the bug you found is not yet described in an existing issue, please file a new one.
 The new issue should include a clear description of the bug and how to reproduce it (including your environment)
-* For feature requests: please clearly describe the proposed feature, additional configuration options, and side effects
 * Please let us know if you plan to work an a ticket.
 This way we can make sure we avoid redundant work
+* For feature requests: feature requests should be directed to our feature request & voting system at arangodb.uservoice.com

 * Create a fork our repository.
 You can use GitHub to do this
 * Clone the fork to your development box and pull the latest changes from the ArangoDB repository.
 Please make sure to use the appropriate branch: